benthecoder/yt-channels-DS-AI-ML-CS/README.md

 Feel free to submit [pull requests](https://github.com/benthecoder/yt-channels-DS-AI-ML/pulls) to add on more channels to this list!

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/benedictneo/).

-I have a [blog](https://benedictxneo.medium.com/) where I do Data Science tutorials and share about what I've learned.
+I have a [blog](https://benedictxneo.medium.com/) where I write about Data Science and share open-source tools.
 You can find all my articles [here](https://benedictxneo.medium.com/all-my-articles-and-series-b4b454a1435d).

 Check out my other lists: